Explore Your Regional Parks

 Before Heading Out

-- View list of Alerts and Closure.
+- View the list of Alerts and Closures.
 Be aware of Fire Danger levels and follow all fire use restrictions.

 - Check the weather forecast for the selected park.
 If necessary, bring layers of clothing.

 - Maps.
 At home, download a Park Map PDF or a Map GeoPPF (use with Avenza App).

 - Bring water, sunscreen, hat, hand sanitizer, face mask.